Service-Disabled Veterans Life Insurance (S-DVI)

-- The amount of insurance you want, and
+- The amount of insurance you have, and

 Can I get a waiver so I don’t have to pay the premiums?

 Yes, in some cases.
-Under certain conditions, the basic S-DVI policy provides for a waiver of premiums for Veterans who are totally disabled.
+Under certain conditions, the basic S-DVI policy still provides a premium waiver for Veterans who are totally disabled.

 If you have supplemental S-DVI, you’ll need to pay premiums for this supplemental coverage—even if you have a waiver for your basic S-DVI premiums.